 If you are a foodie, you are going to want to experience the local favorites.

-One of the best things to do in Naples so that you can experience the great food of the region is with a walking street food tour of Naples where you can travel through the city, and learn about the history while trying everything from coffee to seafood!
+One of the best things to do in Naples so that you can experience the great food of the region is to do a walking street food tour.
+This will allow you to travel through the city, and learn the history while trying everything from coffee to seafood!